robertnunn/7DTD-Modlets/Alpha 18/README.md

 - **Weapon Damage 5x**: Multiplies all player (but not zombie) entity weapon damage by 5.

 ## Works in progress
-- **Adventure Mod**: Name is a placeholder.
+- **~~Adventure Mod~~**: Currently no way to send players to specific POIs or even specific classes of POIs.
+Can't have an adventure if players can't be sent to specific places. ~~Name is a placeholder.
 My attempt to create a "story" for players to play through on random maps.
 Currently being designed for very large (16k), wasteland only, water border maps.
 Assumes the map is using the COMPOPACK42 POI pack.
-See the readme in the folder for more information.
+See the readme in the folder for more information.~~
 - **Faster Gyro Reverse**: Trying to increase the gyrocopter's reverse speed when on the ground, to make maneuvering easier.
 - **Only Zombie Spawns**: Only allows zombies and zombie animals to spawn.
 Regular animals spawns are replaced with zombie or zombie animal spawns.
 - **Vehicles Mods**: Adds mods for vehicles.
 Currently vehicles have slots for mods, but no vehicle mods are currently implemented.
 There seems to be issues with what passive_effects are implemented.
 This is currently a placeholder for when those features are implemented.